pAditya198/fileserveV2/README.md

 ---

-## Notes
+## 📝 Notes

 - Hidden files (starting with `.`) are not shown
-- No authentication — use on a trusted home network only
+- No authentication — use on a **trusted home network** only
-- The index cache is stored in the system temp folder (one file per shared path)
+- The index cache is stored in the system temp folder (one file per unique shared path)
 - Press `Ctrl+C` to stop the server